Randomized meldable heap: Meld

-The basic goal of the meld (also called merge) operation is to take two heaps (by taking each heaps root nodes), Q1 and Q2, and merges them, returning a single heap node as a result.
+The basic goal of the meld (also called merge) operation is to take two heaps (by taking each heap's root nodes), Q1 and Q2, and merges them, returning a single heap node as a result.
 This heap node is the root node of a heap containing all elements from the two subtrees rooted at Q1 and Q2.

 A nice feature of this meld operation is that it can be defined recursively.
 If either heaps are null, then the merge is taking place with an empty set and the method simply returns the root node of the non-empty heap.
 If both Q1 and Q2 are not nil, check if Q1 > Q2.
 If it is, swap the two.
 It is therefore ensured that Q1 < Q2 and that the root node of the merged heap will contain Q1.
 We then recursively merge Q2 with Q1.left or Q1.right.
 This step is where the randomization comes in as this decision of which side to merge with is determined by a coin toss.